I'm Tonya Yoder, the owner and operator of Crow Hill Pottery. I work in a small studio on a hill in Seattle, Washington.

-As an artist and scientist, I find that clay and glazes create a complimentary medium through which I can express myself while utilizing
+As a life-long artist and scientist, I find that clay and glazes create a complimentary medium through which beauty is created while utilizing

 both right and left brain.